-You may notice the client has "Gone off legs".
+You may notice that the individual has "Gone off legs".
 This usually refers to older people who were previously mobile and active, having a sudden deterioration in their mobility.

 It may be a sign of acute illness such as UTI, dehydration, malnutrition, chest infection.